San Francisco, California

 Reach Out and Read Kansas City

-Reach Out and Read Kansas City started, in 1997, as a partnership between Children's Mercy Hospitals and Clinics and KU Pediatrics, and now partners with 50 health care clinics throughout the metroplitan area.
-Using an extensive partner network of 500+ medical providers, 120+ volunteers, and advocates, like you, Reach Out and Read Kansas City is making a difference everyday.
-The ROR-KC program is simple but effective: children recieve a new book at each well-child visit between birth and 5 years; doctors and nurses give trusted literacy advice to parents and caregivers on how to use books to develop early literacy skills; and volunteers fill clinic waiting rooms sharing books and telling stories to children while modeling read aloud techniques to parents.
+Reach Out and Read Kansas City started, in 1997, as a partnership between Children's Mercy Hospitals and Clinics and KU Pediatrics, and now partners with 50+ health care clinics throughout the metroplitan area.
+Using an extensive partner network of 500+ medical providers, 150+ volunteers, and advocates, like you, Reach Out and Read Kansas City is making a difference one book at a time.
+The ROR-KC program is simple but effective: children recieve a new book at each routinely scheduled well-child visit between birth and 5 years; doctors and nurses give trusted literacy advice to parents and caregivers on how to use books to develop early literacy skills; and volunteers fill clinic waiting rooms sharing books and telling stories to children while modeling read aloud techniques to parents.